jenwalter666/JensBalatroCollection/README.md

 # Wait, where is Jen's Almanac?
 I removed it from GitHub because I need to reduce my workload; I'm juggling tons of things at once and trying to manage a lot of files simultaneously on GitHub, trying to remember what needs updating and what doesn't, is pretty difficult.
 You can still find Jen's Almanac in the [official Balatro Discord](https://discord.com/channels/1116389027176787968/1262697083438235729) or the [Cryptid Discord](https://discord.gg/eUf9Ur6RyB).

+**Notice : Almanac is currently unavailable as 0.0.7 has been deprecated, 0.1.0 is being worked on.**

 # Installation

 Make sure that **none** of the mods included in this repository are nested.
 They should all be directly installed into the Mods folder.